MONROE-PROJECT/mPlane/readme.md

 It is built around a simple workflow in which can be plugged in different frameworks to interact with them to provide the result of the measurement.
 It possibly can do more sophisticated analysis by mean of intelligent reasoner.
 This package includes a mPlane proxy and generic configuration files for [Tstat](http://www.tstat.polito.it/).

+A new branch in mPlane page added for Monroe project, see [here](https://github.com/fp7mplane/protocol-ri/tree/monroe).

 The Tstat experiment directory is based on ping experiment and contains the mPlane source code, Tstat v.3 debian package and script to make docker image and run the tstat and proxy in run.sh.